 6. Lack of Senior Leadership Commitment

 Coaching is a continuum human development intervention.
-It takes time, patient, and focused plan to coach and unlocking someone’s potential to maximize their performance.
+It takes time, patient, and a focused plan to coach and unlocks someone’s potential to maximize their performance.
 These six reasons are the common roadblocks.

 What is your side of the story?

 Get a free copy of the full version ebook.
 Also included inside the ebook a Checklist for the things to do in your first 30-60-90 days.